jaalto/project--shell-script-performance-and-portability/README.md

   [OpenBSD, sh](https://man.netbsd.org/sh.1)
   is [ksh93] from the [Korn Shell] family.

-- On many commercial, conservative UNIX systems, `sh` is already quite capable
+- On many commercial and
+  conservative UNIX systems, the default `/bin/sh` shell is highly capable, often implemented as a modern KornShell [ksh93].
+The key compatibility challenge with
-  [ksh93].
-The trouble with [ksh] is that it uses the keyword `typeset` and not
+  `ksh` is that it uses the keyword
-  `local`.
-In order to write a
-  cross-platform POSIX-compliant shell
-  script to support `ksh` as `/bin/sh`, add the following code to the
-  beginning:
+  `typeset` for defining
+  function-local variables, rather
+  than the `local` keyword
+  available in most other common shell derivatives.
+If you want to ensure wider cross-platform compatibility, use the `local` keyword.
+To make scripts function correctly even when `ksh` is used as `/bin/sh`, include the following compatibility code at the beginning of your script:

 ``` bash
 IsCommand ()